Private & compassionate therapy.

 Moving forward …

-Once you’ve made the decision that you wish to enter therapy, Elephant In The Room Ltd. is able to offer you either group or individual therapy, where appropriate.
+Once you’ve made the decision that you wish to enter therapy, we are able to offer you either group or individual therapy, where appropriate.
 For more information please click on this link.

 How We Work